majianjia/nnom/README.md

 ## Why NNoM?
 The aims of NNoM is to provide a light-weight, user-friendly and flexible interface for fast deploying.

+**If you are not satisfy with old conv-dense sequencial model, and would like to try more up-to-date, decent and complex structures (such as Inception, SqueezeNet, ResNet... )**

+**NNoM can help you to build it on MCU in the same way as you did in Keras.**

-Most importantly, the performance of the quantised model can be evaluated on the targeted MCU
+Most importantly, the performance can be evaluated on the targeted MCU directly with NNoM.
 ![](https://github.com/majianjia/nnom/blob/master/docs/gifs/uci_har_results.png)